-The bath and exterior receptacles are protected by a ground fault interrupter (GFI).
-The GFI is a highly sensitive circuit breaker, built into the bath and kitchen receptacles, and connected to the outside receptacle.
+The bath, kitchen and exterior receptacles are protected by a ground fault interrupter (GFI).
+The GFI is built into the bath and kitchen receptacles, and connected to the outside receptacle.
 It protects against severe electrical shock, if a ground fault occurs in that circuit.
-The GFI senses the fault and breaks the bath and exterior receptacle circuits.
+The GFI will not trip due to an over current condition.
+The GFI senses the fault and breaks the bath, kitchen and exterior receptacle circuits.
 If this should happen, unplug all appliances on that circuit and reset the breaker in the bath or kitchen receptacle.